 - Signed documentation from an academic institution or English language school

-- A documented interview conducted by the sponsor either in person, by videoconferencing or telephone (if videoconferencing is not a viable option).
+- A documented interview conducted by the faculty lead of the requested research group, either in person, by videoconferencing or telephone (if videoconferencing is not a viable option).

 - The candidate must identify the researcher(s) s/he wishes to work with, while enrolled in the program.